basicallydan/danhough.com/_posts/2016-03-04-github-webhooks-with-flask.markdown

    staging link for critique and test that the deploy process hasn't broken somehow.
 9. When that's all over, manually deploy it to live.

+A better solution would involve less work by me: why should my blog be any harder to publish to than a Wordpress-powered blog?

+GitHub provides Webhooks for individual git repositories hosted on their service.
+The service can be configured so that when your repo is updated, GitHub will send a little HTTP request to the endpoint of your choice on the public Internet, with information about what has changed including the branch, the latest commit, and some secret information to verify it came from GitHub and not some cheap knockoff!

+So the solution has been clear in my mind for a while: get GitHub to tell my server (which is where my blog is deployed to and being served from) when it needs to pull down the latest changes to my blog and run a deploy script.

+The next question: how will I make this happen?

 ### Inspiration

 We've spent a lot of time in my current gig at [Digi2al](https://digi2al.co.uk)